What is a DMV Surety Bond / Motor Vehicle Dealer Bond Insurance?

 Expectations for Higher Rates and Conditions

 If you have poor credit, be prepared for harsher conditions and higher interest rates when applying for loans or credit cards.
 Creditors may view you as a higher risk.
-They could charge more in interest or fees to compensate for any potential payment default.
+They could charge more interest or fees to compensate for any potential payment default.

 Weigh the risks and benefits of taking on debt.
 Some lenders offer loans for those with bad credit.
 These loans may have different terms, so it’s worth researching before applying elsewhere.